Bryna Goodman, Program Director

 Kyu Ho Youm, journalism and communication

-The Asian Studies Program’s interdisciplinary program leads to a bachelor of arts (BA) degree in Asian studies with an emphasis on East Asia.
+The Asian Studies Program’s interdisciplinary program leads to a bachelor of arts (BA) degree in Asian studies.

 Students who complete three years or equivalent of Southeast or South Asian language study abroad or at another institution may, with support of an Asian studies faculty advisor, construct a major emphasis in Southeast Asian studies.